ledgersmb/ledgersmb-dev-docker/README.md

 and test environment for LedgerSMB.

-The infrastructure is based on the `ledgersmb/ledgersmb-dev-postgres` and `ledgersmb/ledgersmb-dev-lsmb` LedgerSMB containers and the `wernight/phantomjs` selenium tester container.
+The infrastructure is based on the `ledgersmb/ledgersmb-dev-postgres` and `ledgersmb/ledgersmb-dev-lsmb` LedgerSMB containers, the `wernight/phantomjs` selenium tester container and the `mailhog/mailhog` mail testing tool.

 The postgres container is derived from the standard postgres container, adding the `pgTAP` test infrastructure.
 The lsmb container holds everything required to run and test LedgerSMB.
 This container currently supports versions 1.5 and master.